-If you’re a kid or teen who enjoys shooting selfies and other pix, maybe you should consider taking your photography skills to the next level – by learning about it at one of DMA’s summer photography camps, where average shooters discover how to advance their skills and improve their picture ideas.
+If you are or you have in your household a kid or teen who enjoys shooting selfies and other pictures, maybe you should consider taking your photography skills to the next level – by learning about it at one of our summer photography camps, where average shooters discover how to advance their skills and improve their picture ideas.

 We meet you at your particular skill level, so you don’t need to worry about being unqualified to attend.
 And courses are held on some of the greatest college and university campuses in the U.S. and Canada.